tsimeonov/Computer-Science/Programming Logic and design/Chapter 2 Input Processing Output.md

    `software requirement` - A single function that the program must perform in order to satisfy the customer.
 2. Determine the steps that must be taken to perform the task `algorithm` - A set of well-defined logical steps that must be taken in order to perform a task.

+---

+<h6>Pseudocode</h6>

+`pseudocode` - An informal language that has no syntax rules, and it is not meant to be compiled or executed.